Robert V. Remini: Andrew Jackson

 Remini is best known for his work on America's seventh president Andrew Jackson.
 After his book on Van Buren, he initially planned on writing a full biography of him until deciding to write about Jackson instead.
 In the 1960s, Remini wrote a series of short books about Jackson, which were The Election of Andrew Jackson (1963), Andrew Jackson (1966), and Andrew Jackson and the Bank War (1967).

 Remini's initial books on Andrew Jackson convinced him to write a fuller account of the man's life.
 This led to the writing of his book Andrew Jackson, published in three volumes (1977, 1981, 1984), which is considered his magnum opus.
 It was originally conceived as a single volume, but Remini tried to convince his editor, Hugh Van Dusen, to allow for two.
 He at first refused, saying, "I can't sell two volumes."
 Remini recalled, "We were sitting there in the middle of The Marriage of Figaro and he turned to me and he said, 'You can have two volumes,' and that was the beginning of it.
 Then, when the presidential years grew to be more than another volume, I needed a third volume.
 I took him to see Tristan und Isolde — and it worked!"
 The finished series totaled approximately 1,600 pages.
 "There was an electrifying dynamism about Jackson that I found irresistible," Remini said.
 He went on to call him "the embodiment of the new American."
 He added, "This new man was no longer British.
 He no longer wore the queue and silk pants.
 He wore trousers, and he had stopped speaking with a British accent."

 Remini took a moderate view of Jackson's behavior during the Bank War.
 He stated in an interview that he believed that the Second Bank of the United States had "too much power, which it was obviously using in politics.
 It had too much money which it was using to corrupt individuals.
 And so Jackson felt he had to get rid of it.
 It is a pity because we do need a national bank, but it requires control."
 He refuted the idea that the collapse of the bank was responsible for the Panic of 1837, which he describes as "a world-wide economic collapse", but conceded that it "may have exacerbated" the crisis.
 Remini partially defended Jackson's Indian removal policies.
-He held that had Jackson not orchestrated the removal of the Five Civilized Tribes from their ancestral homelands, they would have been totally wiped out, just like other tribes-namely, the Yamasee, Mahican, and Narragansett–which did not move.
+He held that had Jackson not orchestrated the removal of the Five Civilized Tribes from their ancestral homelands, they would have been totally wiped out, just like other tribes—namely, the Yamasees, Mohicans, and Narragansetts—which did not move.